Moxie & ET

 We rescued these 2, when they were kittens, on a deserted gravel road on our way home from friends on August 4, 2008.
 We couldn’t just leave them there to fend for themselves (looked like they were dumped) so we gathered them up (with a bit of a chase) and brought them home.
 They were both pretty thin and had respiratory infections, but a visit to the vet fixed them up with the medicine that they needed.
 They live in our house and have access to the outside dog run (which we cat proofed) thru their cat door in the garage.

 Now, they are as they should be, mischievous, cuddly and very entertaining to watch.
-Over their time living with us, they have developed their own unique personalities, Moxie is shy but will try anything, she is a climber, and ET is less timid and an instigator of mischief.
+Over their time living with us, they have developed their own unique personalities, Moxie will try anything, she is a climber, and ET an instigator of mischief.
 He wants to do everything that Moxie does, especially steal everything she has, toys and food.
 Moxie is more of a lap cat.. while ET will sit on me when Moxie isn’t there and sometimes when she is!
 We sure love having them in our lives.

 Click here to view more photos of Moxie & ET.